-Step 6: Finish potato stew.
-In a medium bowl, mix together sour cream and flour and pour the mixture over the potato stew.
+Step 3: When the potatoes are ready, in a medium bowl, mix together sour cream and flour and pour the mixture over the potato stew.
 Let the sauce thicken into a creamy consistency at a low simmer for 1-2 minutes.
 Remove pot from heat, add butter and lemon juice and mix well.

 Words of advice

 If you find that you'd prefer the stew a bit thicker, mix a tablespoon of flour with a splash of water, add to the pot, and bring it to a simmer for a minute.
 However, note that the stew will naturally thicken as it cools down so you may just need to wait a little bit.

 I created these recipes with the help of nearly a dozen historical Hungarian cookbooks, adjusting ingredients, cooking times, and methods to reflect my own preferences and tastes of the current day.
 Do you have any feedback?
 Please let me know!